Houses, I have come to believe ….

 As I found out, the oldest known trulli dates back to the 14th century, although archeological digs have produced remnants of trulli that date back to the time before Christ.
 Originally designed as homes, shelters, or storage sheds, trulli are round and have conical roofs.
 Builders made the trulli from limestone (plentiful in the area) and did not use mortar to allow owners to dismantle the trulli quickly to evade taxes of landowners and/or royalty.
 (Interestingly, brick walls/fences built in the same manner line the pastures and fields in the area).
 Trulli walls are very thick, and there are few windows, both designs instrumental in keeping the trulli warm in winter and cool in summer.
 Today, the insides and outsides of most trulli have a coating of plaster and/or whitewash.
 The world trulli, by the way, comes from the Greek word thólos, which means dome.

-While most of the small town has what we consider “normal” buildings, trulli dotted the streets, of two districts.
+While most of the small town has what we consider “normal” buildings, trulli dot the streets, of two districts.
 Rione Aia Piccola, the residential area, is quiet and home to residents who still call the trulli home (above).
 We wandered through the narrow, winding streets of Rione Monti to find bars, cafès, restaurants, shops, B&Bs, and more.
-The main attractions, of course, were the trullis themselves.
+The main attractions, of course, were the trulli themselves.

-Several of trulli called themselves museums (above), but they were, mostly, shops.
+Several of trulli call themselves museums (above), but they are, mostly, shops.
 The main museum in town is Museo del Territorio.
 More than 10 trulli combine to display the ancient agricultural and building equipment as well as rooms decorated in period style

-Unfortunately,we didn’t get to it wasn’t open when we were in town.
+Unfortunately,we didn’t get to go in as it wasn’t open when we were in town.